feaser/canflasherblt/docs/gettingstarted.md

 ![](images/cubeprog_program_srec.png)

-* To complete the firmware programming, close the STM32CubeProgrammer tool and briefly press the "Reset"-button on the board on more time.
+* To complete the firmware programming, close the STM32CubeProgrammer tool and briefly press the "Reset"-button on the board one more time.

 ## Check in the device manager